warioishere/blitzpool/README.md

 #### 🛠️ Extra Services
 - Integrated `blockTemplateInterval` configuration
 - Hashrate corrections and updated statistics endpoints
-- Extended `/api/info/chart` endpoint with a `range` query supporting `1d`, `1m`, `6m` and `12m`
+- Extended `/api/info/chart` endpoint with a `range` query supporting `1d` and `1m`
-- Statistics are retained for up to one year by aggregating old pool hashrate
+- Pool hashrate statistics are kept for one month
-- Worker totals are kept for six months while session details are pruned after one day
+- Worker shares and total shares per address are kept for six months while session details are pruned after one day
-- Example: `GET /api/info/chart?range=6m` returns six months of pool hashrate data (defaults to `1d`)
+- Example: `GET /api/info/chart?range=1m` returns one month of pool hashrate data (defaults to `1d`)
 - Telegram bot subscriptions managed via a custom ORM

 #### Blitzpool-UI